gidavies/WebAppDevOpsLab/README.md

 }
 ```
 6. This code contains six tests that will be executed against the web application using the Selenium PhantomJS driver.
 The tests check that pages and content on those pages exist.
 Note:
-    - You need to add your QA web app url into line 22:
+    - You need to add your QA web app url into line 22 (the one you can find as per the last step in Lab 5 above):
     ```c
     _webAppBaseURL = "https://<yourwebapp>.azurewebsites.net/";
     ```
     - The final test (IndexTitleTest) checks the heading on the home page that you have been changing in the previous labs.
-Make sure that the expected value is correct for your web app.
+Make sure that the expected value is correct for your web app (line 110).
     ```c
     string expectedTitle = "Another New Title";
     ```